-The aim is to tackle some of the barriers that prevent people from experiencing the health and wellbeing benefits that the countryside can offer.
+The aim of this project was to support mental wellbeing and physical activity, working with specific groups and individuals who may benefit from such engagement, and to tackle some of the barriers that prevent people from experiencing the health and wellbeing benefits that the countryside can offer.

 Nature and Wellbeing project activities